-Amid reports of rift, Uddhav Thackeray to meet alliance partners today
+Amid reports of rift, Uddhav Thackeray meets alliance partners

-New Delhi, May 27: Maharashtra Chief Minister Uddhav Thackeray has called a meeting of his alliance partners the Nationalist Congress Party (NCP) and the Congress amid reports of rifts within the Maha Vikas Aghad.
+New Delhi, May 27: Maharashtra Chief Minister Uddhav Thackeray held a meeting of his alliance partners the Nationalist Congress Party (NCP) and the Congress amid reports of rifts within the Maha Vikas Aghad.

 Speculations were after after a meeting between the Chief Minister and his ally Sharad Pawar of the Nationalist Congress Party (NCP).